 8 Ways Nutritionists Bounce Back After a BingeArticle posted in: Diet & Nutrition

 Ignorance is definitely bliss when it comes to food.
 For example, if you don’t know there are over 1000 calories and loads of of fat in ONE slice of Pumpkin Pecan Cheesecake, it’s easy to enjoy every morsel.
-Nutritionists, however, know that that singular slice of cheesecake accounts for nearly 75 percent of the average person’s daily caloric intake.
+Nutritionists, however, know that singular slice of cheesecake accounts for nearly 75 percent of the average person’s daily caloric intake.
 And even if nutritionists don’t know the particulars of a certain food, they know to ask for nutrition facts before eating or recommending it.
 Nutritionists also know that an occasional binge is inevitable, but that doesn’t mean you shouldn’t get right back on track.

 It takes years of training and education to learn what constitutes a balanced diet and how one can achieve a lifetime of optimal health from the foods they eat.
 Yet even nutritionists get off track and overindulge.
 It’s happened to Registered Dietician Courtney McCormick.
 How does she bounce back from a binge?